modern-influence-of-ancient-warriors

 Logistics and Supply

 Caesar’s meticulous attention to supply lines allowed his armies to operate far from Italy for years at a time.
 He established supply depots, requisitioned grain from allied tribes, and used the Mediterranean fleet to resupply his troops.
 This logistical capacity meant that Roman armies could campaign in virtually any season and stay in the field longer than their adversaries—a critical factor in the conquest of Gaul and later campaigns in the East.
+His Commentarii provide detailed accounts of his logistical planning, offering modern readers a window into Roman military organization.

 The Civil War: The Mediterranean as a Battleground

 Caesar’s conquest of Gaul made him immensely popular with his legions and the Roman public, but it also alarmed the Senate and his political rival Pompey the Great.
 In 49 BCE, the Senate demanded that Caesar disband his army and return to Rome as a private citizen.
-Instead, Caesar crossed the Rubicon River with his Thirteenth Legion, triggering a civil war that would ultimately decide the fate of the Republic.
+Instead, Caesar crossed the Rubicon River with the Thirteenth Legion, triggering a civil war that would decide the fate of the Republic.

 Key Battles: Pharsalus, Thapsus, and Munda